arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 ### The Economic View

+_Why do we want to change the product development process?_ The answer: **to increase profits**.

+The economic view of product development allows you to make product development decisions based on economic choices.
+You don't chase the popular [proxy variable](/zettelkasten/proxy-variable) of the moment.
+Instead, you transform all proxy variables to the same unit of measure, life-cycle profits, and make multivariable trade-offs to increase profits, which is the core of product development.

 #### E1: The Principle of Quantified Overall Economics: Select actions based on quantified overall economic impact.

 You should consider the economic impact of all possible decisions when you have to make a project decision.
 For example, choosing between releasing a project soon without many tests or testing more and release later should be an economic, not a philosophical choice.